master-atsi/master-atsi.github.io/index.md

 of
 - systems and control,
 - signal & image processing, and
-- statistical learning and related fields like machine learning.
+- the foundations of machine learning with statistical learning, estimation or optimisation.

 The back-to-school amphitheater will be held on Friday, September 5, 2025.
 {: .notice--warning}